 Can your dog ‘bow’?
-If not teach it and then try to do a press-up by their side!
-Your dog might think this strange if you have always just asked for the behavior, so gradually move to the dog’s side and then step-by-step start to take up the pose over a series of getting closer style moves.
+If not, teach them to do so and then try to do a press-up by their side!
+Your dog might think this strange if you have always just asked for the behaviour, so gradually move to the dog’s side and then step start to take up the pose step by step over a series of getting closer style moves.
 Think of more ways of keeping fit together.
-How about an easy one, step on step off – paws on paws off.
-You don’t have to have formal step equipment, just use what you have got.
-Also, check outThe Kennel Club Heelwork to Music ‘How to’ video.
+How about an easy one - step on step off – paws on paws off.
+You don’t have to you don’t have to have formal step equipment, just use what you have got.
+Also, check out The Kennel Club Heelwork to Music ‘How to’ video.
 See if you can teach a routine to your dog!

 Do you have an old yoga mat in your shed gathering dust?
 Get it out and teach your dog to roll it out as if they were rolling out a carpet.
 Roll it up tightly and place a treat under the first part of the roll, let your dog sniff for the treat and as they do the mat will roll a little way back.
 Repeat a few more times and then add more treats further back in the roll so your dog learns to push the roll out to retrieve their reward.
 Once they have the idea, just one treat at the end is all it will take to keep them motivated in rolling out the carpet – if you don’t have a mat try a rolled-up towel.